How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 8. Centralized Control

-9. Fake Partnerships
+9. Unverified Partnerships

 10. Poor Communication

-Lack of transparency, missed deadlines, vague updates.
+Lack of transparency, missed milestones without explanation, or vague updates about project progress.

 Essential Research Tools for 2025

-Tool Category Examples What It's For
+Tool Category Examples Primary Use Case

 How to Use These Tools Effectively